Rayela Art

 Working with clay in Chicago, 1988.

-In 1992, I opened my first shop which then led to two other ones, each time in a bigger space.
+In 1992, I opened my first shop which led to two other ones, each time in a bigger space.
 I did that until I left Chicago and moved to Paducah.
 The shops were centers of lively happenings, with live music and other events.
 It was great fun!

 Dara Tribal Village in Chicago, 2003, in partnership with Abdul Wardak.